 Breastfed or bottle fed

-You don’t tell if you are breastfeeding or not.
-If you are breastfeeding and if your baby has had normal breast milk poop earlier, chances are that he is only going through a growth period and therefore actually absorbs pretty much everything he eats.
+There’s a major difference in the risk of constipation between breastfed babies and those on formula.
+If you are breastfeeding and if your baby has had normal breast milk poop earlier, chances are that he or she is only going through a growth period and therefore actually absorbs pretty much everything he eats.
 Also, at around 4 weeks of age, a baby’s digestive system begins to mature and the number of bowel movement usually decreases, especially if the baby is breastfed.
-If he seems completely happy and eats and urinates just as usual, there is probably nothing you have to do.
+If your baby seems completely happy and eats and urinates just as usual, there is probably nothing you have to do.
 The poop will come.

 If your baby is formula-fed, the risk of constipation is higher.
 Formula-fed babies are more prone to become constipated, because the formula is much harder to digest than breast milk.
 Also, the formula can’t be as fully digested as breast milk, so formula fed babies, regarding of age, should have quite regular bowel movements.
 A formula fed babies should not go several days between pooping; for them, it can be a sign of constipation.

-It is also important to know when your baby started having constipation problems and if he passed meconium in the first 36 hours of his life.
+It is also important to know when your baby started having constipation problems and if he or she passed meconium in the first 36 hours of his or her life.

-If his meconium passage was delayed and he has been having constipation since birth, one of the possible reasons for his constipation might be Hirschsprung’s disease.
+If the meconium passage was delayed and your baby has been having constipation since birth, one of the possible reasons for the constipation might be Hirschsprung’s disease.
 This is a condition caused by the absence of neural ganglia in the terminal bowel regions.
 The absence of the ganglia leads to decreased bowel movement and hence constipation.
 The condition is usually screened for by performing a rectal exam in a constipated child during a routine paediatric visit.